Coarse Cohomology with twisted Coefficients: Limits and Colimits

-is an entourage and if $E\cap (\bigcup_i (\im f_i)^2)^c$ is bounded. \item We show that this is indeed a coarse structure: \begin{enumerate} \item We show the diagonal in $X$ is an entourage.
-Let $C\s X^2$ be a subset such that $\izp {f_i} C\s Y_i^2$ is a coentourage.
-Denote
+We show that this is indeed a coarse structure by checking the axioms of Definition~\ref{defn:coarsestructure}: \begin{enumerate} \item We show the diagonal in $X$ is an entourage.
+Let $C\s X^2$ be a subset such that